Ameba-AIoT/ameba-iot-docs/ameba/en/fullmac/src/fullmac.rst

       sudo apt install hostapd
       sudo apt install dhcpd

-2. Enable the SDIO or SPI function.
+1. Enable the SDIO, SPI, or USB function.

    - For Linux PC, skip this step.

    - For Raspberry Pi:

    .. tabs::

       .. tab:: SDIO

          Use ``dtoverlay`` command to configure SDIO.

-For the Raspberry Pi 4, type the following command:
+         For Raspberry Pi 4, type the following command:

          .. code-block:: sh